pmgbergen/porepy/Install.md

 ## Optional python packages for faster runtimes

 Several computationally expensive methods can be accelerated with Cython or Numba.
 Shapely is used for certain geometry-operations.
 To install these packages, an administrative level pip install should be sufficient, i.e. through `sudo pip install cython numba shapely`

-## Required packages and software for mesh generation and numerical analysis

-To generate meshes for numerical analysis, GMSH (for meshing) and pymetis (for mesh partitioning) are necessary.

-### GMSH
-PorePy depends on `GMSH` for meshing of fractured domains.
-Our experience is that version 4 of Gmsh is much improved compared to earlier versions, in particular for complex geometries.

-To make this work, you need gmsh installed on your system, and PorePy needs to know where to look for it.
-It should work (on any operating system) to install the following python package: [gmsh-sdk](https://pypi.org/project/gmsh-sdk/).

-##### Manual install:
-To run gmsh python api on your system, download the relevant gmsh*-sdk.* from http://gmsh.info/bin/.
-Then, Add the 'lib' directory from the SDK to PYTHONPATH.
-Linux users can execute the following command: `export PYTHONPATH=${PYTHONPATH}:path/to/gmsh*-sdk.*/lib`.

-If you manage packages with conda, it may be necessary to add the package to the conda environment as a development package.
-If so, you could execute `conda develop path/to/gmsh*-sdk.*/lib` in the terminal.

 ### Metis & pymetis
 The metis package is used to partition meshes.
 In order to use this package, you must install metis from George Karypis